Sunday, 24 May 2020

 print("Done")

 I have just added a sleep of 3 seconds to simulate the actual API call.
 So now if we want to monitor the start and end time of this API, we can modify this function to print time before and after the API call, but it is not correct to modify existing functions.
-This is where decorator comes into the picture.
+This is where the decorator comes into the picture.

 from datetime import datetime